By Glen C. Strathy

 I was speaking recently with Charles Robertson, a playwright and artistic director of Bottletree Productions in Kingston, Ontario.
-Every year, Bottletree holds a playwriting competition, which Charles and his associates judge.
-(You can find out how to enter this writing contest by clicking here.)
+For years, Bottletree held a playwriting competition, which Charles and his associates judge.
 The contest is open only to plays that have not been produced professionally (that is, with actors hired under an Actor's Equity union contract).
 Many of the contestants are therefore young writers or people who are just learning how to write a play.

 Charles told me that the biggest problem he sees with new playscripts is the lack of a cohesive plot – or indeed any semblance of a plot at all.